JarodNavarro2/COMP330_FINALPROJECT/README.md

-This is the repository for Moira, an application for the final project of class COMP 330-Software Development as developed by Anchors of Astora, and this document is intended to act as instruction for running and using this application.
+This is the repository for Moria, an application for the final project of class COMP 330-Software Development as developed by Anchors of Astora, and this document is intended to act as instruction for running and using this application.

 **Contents**
 - Our Purpose
 - Terms and Conditions
-- Running Moira
+- Running Moria
-- Using Moira - User’s Guide
+- Using Moria - User’s Guide

 **Our Purpose**

-Moira has been developed to make scheduling among students more streamlined.
-Rather than having to make or compile and print spreadsheets to compare schedules with each other, Moira allows students to see each other’s schedule details in real time from anywhere.
+Moria has been developed to make scheduling among students more streamlined.
+Rather than having to make or compile and print spreadsheets to compare schedules with each other, Moria allows students to see each other’s schedule details in real time from anywhere.
 Users can join groups with their fellows, enter the details of their schedule, and compare their schedules with their groupmates.

 **Terms and Conditions**

-Moira is a work-in-progress build, currently at Final Beta.
+Moria is a work-in-progress build, currently at Final Beta.
 There might be bugs in the program.

-**Running Moira**
+**Running Moria**

-Moira is run using an executable .jar file found in the GitHub repository or can be accessed through its VIM.
+Moria is run using an executable .jar file found in the GitHub repository or can be accessed through its VIM.

 To Access with GitHub
 - Navigate to the project repository